 “The church will never reach them if it isn’t willing to embrace them.”

 It was never Jesus’ desire that His church be “liked” or politically favored.
 We really must stop acting so aghast when the world around us makes decisions that cause us (and our opinions) to appear marginalized or crazy or not at all popular.
 This is exactly what Jesus told us would happen, isn’t it?
 I know you will agree that the gospel was never intended to be popular…that, rather, it has always been divisive and, in the eyes of many, rigid and harsh.
 Certainly, the rich young ruler would have thought so.
-Anyone who comes to the gospel with an agenda or with an idea that Jesus is somehow about what they want or what they feel will walk away shaking their heads in disappointment.
+Anyone who comes to the gospel with an agenda or with an idea that Jesus is somehow about their happiness will walk away shaking their heads in disappointment.
 The gospel at the heart of the church is radically inclusive but also radically exclusive.
 We in the church need to come to a peaceful grasp of the reality that our message is not what the world wants to hear.
 It is not popular.
 We are not popular.
 We were never meant to be so.
 Rather, we were meant to speak the truth in love to a world who will hate us for doing so.